irdest/irdest/docs/developer/src/technical/specification.md

 particular structure MUST be replaced with a NULL byte.

-The basic container type of any message in an Irdest network is a .carrcarrier frame, which has the following structure:
+The basic container type of any message in an Irdest network is a carrier frame, which has the following structure:

 ```rust
 CarrierFrame {